naninovel/docs/docs/api/index.md

 printer | String | ID of the printer actor to use.
 Will use a default one when not provided. author | String | ID of the actor, which should be associated with the printed message. speed | Decimal | Text reveal speed multiplier; should be positive or zero.
-Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task. br | Integer | Number of line breaks to prepend before the printed text.
+Setting to one will yield the default speed. reset | Boolean | Whether to reset text of the printer before executing the printing task.
+Default value is controlled via `Auto Reset` property in the printer actor configuration menu. default | Boolean | Whether to make the printer default and hide other printers before executing the printing task.
+Default value is controlled via `Auto Default` property in the printer actor configuration menu. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
+Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | Integer | Number of line breaks to prepend before the printed text.
+Default value is controlled via `Auto Line Break` property in the printer actor configuration menu.

 </div>

 #### Example
 ```
-; Will print the phrase with a default printer
+; Will print the phrase with a default printer.
 @print "Lorem ipsum dolor sit amet."

-; To include quotes in the text itself, escape them
+; To include quotes in the text itself, escape them.
 @print "Saying \"Stop the car\" was a mistake."

+; Reveal message with half of the normal speed and
+; don't wait for user input to continue.
+@print "Lorem ipsum dolor sit amet." speed:0.5 waitInput:false
 ```

 ## printer